liznyamu/create_your_own_imageClassifier/README.md

 Tools used :
 - Python - for scripting
-- Pytorch and cuda - to train, validate and make predictions
+- Keras, PyTorch and cuda - to train, validate and make predictions

 Skills :
 - Deep Learning with Neural networks (using pretrained models)